Inria-Empenn/narps_open_pipelines/README.md

 :vertical_traffic_light: See [the pipeline dashboard](https://github.com/Inria-Empenn/narps_open_pipelines/wiki/pipeline_status) to view our current progress at a glance.

-*Botvinik-Nezer, Rotem, et al. "Variability in the analysis of a single neuroimaging dataset by many teams."
-Nature 582.7810 (2020): 84-88.*

 ## Contributing

 NARPS open pipelines uses nipype as a workflow manager and provides a series of templates and examples to help reproduce the different teams’ analysis.